nirgn975/portfolio/content/posts/2020/chapter-2-simple-twitter.md

 | GET    | /media/:media_id            | None     | Get an image            |
 | POST   | /media/:media_id            | Token    | Upload a new image      |
 | DELETE | /media/:media_id            | Token    | Delete an image         |

-In the next chapter we look at some edited screenshots from twitter.com to see how our web app (how it'll look, which data is needed in which page, the layout, the colors, etc).

 &nbsp;